Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 March 2026

 > Opportunities to connect in person, such as at events or local meet-ups, are beneficial for remote teams.
-Using ‘radical candour1‘ and high levels of clarity ensures that the intended meaning is understood, as being overly polite can sometimes make the message less certain.
+Using 'radical candour1' and high levels of clarity ensures that the intended meaning is understood, as being overly polite can sometimes make the message less certain.
 It is also more effective to use public channels instead of direct messages to keep information open and accessible to everyone

 [Proven expert strategies: How remote professionals conquer challenges](https://remotewinners.com/proven-expert-strategies-remote-work-challenges/)